Adam-Zerella/serverless-pg-rest-api/README.md

 # CONTANGO

-> Node.js REST API scaffold with sensible defaults and features. 🦴
+> Node.js REST API scaffold with sensible defaults and features for a FaaS environment. 🦴

 This RESTful API is built with [Koa](https://koajs.com/) as an alternative to Express.js along with Postgres as our DB.